Paul-J-Company/Systems-Design/README.md

   - Data Center: A Physical Building located around the world that houses your Platfoms, Systems, Workloads.
   - Platform: The logical term that supports your environment: OnPrem, Cloud, MultiCloud or Hybrid?
   - System: the collection of components (hardware,software,people) that interact together to implement your Platform.
-  - Workload: the main application your customers interact with (aka., your "Product").
+  - Workload: the main application your customers interact with (aka., your "Product or Service").
   - People: all your employess across all of your departments: IT/SRE/DevOps/Platform Engineers/Secuirty Specialists/Programmers; Sales, Marketing
 + How do you make decisions regarding all of the questions below?
   - Where are your High-Level Architecture/Design Diagrams?